vijaykanth1729/Complete_DevOps_Project/README.md

 # 📦 Complete DevOps Project

-This project demonstrates how to build, dockerize, and push a simple Python Flask application to AWS Elastic Container Registry (ECR) using standard DevOps practices and tools.
+This project demonstrates how to build, dockerize, and push a simple Python Flask application to AWS Elastic Container Registry (ECR), and deploy it using ECS (Fargate and EC2 launch types), EKS, ArgoCD, and GitHub Actions.

 ---